cloudfoundry/pxc-release/docs/proxy.md

 ## State Snapshot Transfer (SST)

 When a new node is added to the cluster or rejoins the cluster, it receives state from the primary component via a process called SST.
-A single "doner node" from the primary component is chosen to provide state to the new node. pxc-release is configured to transfer state via [Xtrabackup](https://docs.percona.com/percona-xtradb-cluster/8.4/state-snapshot-transfer.html#use-percona-xtrabackup).
+A single "donor node" from the primary component is chosen to provide state to the new node. pxc-release is configured to transfer state via [Xtrabackup](https://docs.percona.com/percona-xtradb-cluster/8.4/state-snapshot-transfer.html#use-percona-xtrabackup).
 Xtrabackup lets the donor node continue accepting reads and writes while concurrently providing its state to the new node.

 ## Proxy count